Surprise uptick in spending by Americans as delta spread

 Vaccine hesitancy in the U.S. is being cited by economists after the Labor Department reported this month that employers added just 235,000 jobs in August, far short of the million or so jobs added in each of the previous two months.

 Back-to-school shopping may have given retail sales a boost this month.
-Sales at department stores rose 2.4% last month, according to the Commerce Department, as children headed back to the classroom and perhaps for the first time in more than a year, bought back-to-school clothing and other supplies.
+Sales at department stores rose 2.4% last month, according to the Commerce Department, as children headed back to the classroom and perhaps for the first time in more than a year, bough new clothing and other supplies.

-The weekly jobs report covers only about a third of overall consumer spending and doesn’t include services such as haircuts, hotel stays and plane tickets, and there is clear evidence that spending has waned in some of those industries as well.
-Airlines, for example, have reported a drop in bookings due to the spread of the delta variant.
+Americans are likely to keep spending in the last few months of the year as more people find jobs and those who have saved up cash during the pandemic have more to spend, said Sal Guatieri, a senior economist at BMO Capital Markets.

-Note: This story has been corrected to say online sales rose 5.3%, not 5.5%.
+“The surprising upturn in August retail sales supports this positive message," Guatieri wrote in a note.